Adrienne is a certified dog trainer and former veterinarian assistant who partners with some of the best veterinarians worldwide.

 Cortisol also helps control auto-immune reactions.
 Auto-immune disorders take place when white blood cells start attacking parts of the body as if they are foreign invaders.

-This is why corticosteroids such as prednisone, prednisolone, etc. work greatly in suppressing inflammatory processes and auto-immune diseases.
-Once in the body, prednisone imitates the action of cortisol decreasing the symptoms of inflammatory conditions and suppressing the immune system when it's overreactive.
+This is why corticosteroids such as prednisone, prednisolone, etc., work great in suppressing inflammatory processes and auto-immune diseases.
+Once in the body, prednisone imitates the action of cortisol, decreasing the symptoms of inflammatory conditions and suppressing the immune system when it's overreactive.

 Prednisone as Palliative Care for Dogs With Cancer